 UC Berkeley Ref.
 No. Draft FSW Page/ Sect No. (Final FSW Page/ Sect.
 No.) DTSC Comment No. DTSC Comment UC Berkeley Response 27 HSP p 68, Section 7.1 (Final HSP p B-69, Section 7.1) EB HSP 6 Health Monitoring Requirements, please verify and state in the body of the HASP that the health monitoring program is in accordance with 8 CCR 51 92(f).
 The HSP was revised to state that the health monitoring program is in accordance with CCR Title 8, Section 5192(f).
 28 HSP p 70, Section 8.0 (Final HSP p B-71, Section 8.0) EB HSP 7 Environmental Monitoring and Sampling, please provide additional information regarding: a.
 When air monitoring levels would indicate the expansion(s) of exclusion zone.
 In addition, provide the rationale for how each action level was derived. b.
 The specific make and model of instrument(s) selected for use. c.
 The relative response factors for the instrument of choice must be incorporated into any action level(s) derived for the site.
 The HSP addendum for site-specific sampling plans will include relevant air monitoring requirements for individual sampling events.
 29 HSP p 77, Section 9.0 (Final HSP p B-78, Section 9.0) EB HSP 8 Site Control, please verify and state in the body of the HASP that the site control measures are in accordance with CCR 5192(d).
 The HSP was revised to state that the site control measures are in accordance with CCR Title 8, Section 5192(d).
 30 HSP, General Comment (Final HSP p B-86, Section 11.11) EB HSP 9 A discussion regarding a spill containment plan shall be incorporated as a separate section in the body of the HASP.
 The spill containment program must meet the requirements of 8 CCR 5192(j).
 The HSP has been revised to include a spill containment plan which meets the requirements of CCR Title 8, Section 5192(j).
-31 HSP, General Comment EB HSP 10 Please describe the provisions that will be made to ensure proper sanitation facilities are available for site personnel, including but not limited to: a.
+31 HSP, General Comment (Final HSP p B-80, Section 9.4) EB HSP 10 Please describe the provisions that will be made to ensure proper sanitation facilities are available for site personnel, including but not limited to: a.
 Adequate washing facilities such as soap, water, towels and where appropriate showers. b.
 Toilets and other sanitary facilities in numbers which will reasonably handle the projected number of personnel. c.
 Adequate stocks of potable water, provided in sanitary containers.
-The HSP addenda will include information regarding the locations of sanitation facilities available for site personnel based on where a project is located.
-This information will include where site personnel can access adequate washing facilities, toilets and other sanitation facilities, and potable water.
+The HSP was revised to state, "Access to sanitation facilities will be available to all onsite workers, including subcontractors, at Building 162.
+Building 162 is not locked; toilets, water, and soap will be accessible during all work hours."
 32 HSP, General Comment (Final HSP p B-61, Section 4.2) EB HSP 11 Please include a section discussing how minimum illumination shall be provided for site personnel.
 The plan shall be in accordance with the requirements of 8 CCR 51 92(m).
 If all planned field activities are to be conducted during daylight hours and not within any structures at the site, please state as such.
 The HSP was revised to state that all activities will be conducted during daylight hours, and when conducted within buildings, proper illumination will be provided in accordance with the requirements of CCR Title 8, Section 5192(m).